LVSTCK/.github/README.md

 # Livestock (LVSTCK) [🤗](https://huggingface.co/LVSTCK)

 LVSTCK is a community of students that want to explore and contribute to the current state-of-the-art NLP tech.
-Our mission is to creati☕ open-access tools and datasets that benefit both the research community and the wider public.
+Our mission is to creatig open-access tools and datasets that benefit both the research community and the wider public.

----

 ## ☕ Projects